cmcfarlane/meta/Reading-List.md

 Hedström, Peter. *Dissecting the Social: On the Principles of Analytical Sociology*.
 Cambridge UP, 2005.

+Held, V. *The Ethics of Care*.
+Oxford UP, 2006.

 Hodgson, Geoffrey M. and Thorbjørn Knudsen. *Darwin's Conjecture: The Search for General Principles of Social and Economic Evolution*.
 University of Chicago Press, 2010.

 Ingold, Tim. *The Perception of the Environment: Essays on Livelihood, Dwelling and Skill*.
 Routledge, 2011.

 Jarvie, Ian and Jesus Zamora-Bonilla. *The SAGE Handbook of the Philosophy of Social Sciences*.
 Sage, 2011.

+Kittay, E.F. *Love's Labor: Essays on Women, Equality and Dependency*.
+Routledge, 1999.

+Kusch, Rodolfo. *Indigenous and Popular Thinking in América*.
+Translated by Maria Lugones and Joshua M. Price.
+Duke UP, 2010.

 Lahire, Bernard. *The Plural Actor*.
 Polity, 2011.